LocalT0aster/syncplay-docker/README.md

 $ docker build -t syncplay .
 ```

-If you need images for multiple architectures, please use the `buildx` command to build.
+If you require images for multiple architectures, you should use the `buildx` command to build them.

 ```bash
 $ docker buildx build -t dnomd343/syncplay                    \